sikessle/htwg-lab-cloud/instance/README.md

 ## Bugs

 - Graphical Login must be issued twice for LDAP users due to Ubuntu bugs in lightdm.
 - VNC connection is currently unsecured.
 Everybody can connect to the VM if he knows the IP.
-If a user is logged in, anybody can interfere.
+If a user is logged in, further connections are blocked (1 Viewer at a time.).